 (a) the area that is the subject of the proposed designation; and

-(b) where the proposed local planning policy for the proposed heritage area may be inspected; and
+(b) details of how the proposed local planning policy for the heritage area is made available to the public under clause 4(1)(a); and

-(c) to whom, in what form and in what period submissions may be made.
+(c) the manner and form in which submissions may be made; and

+(d) the period for making submissions and the last day of that period.

-(5) The period for making submissions in relation to the designation of an area as a heritage area must not be less than a period of 21 days commencing on the day on which the notice of the proposed designation is published under subclause (3)(b)(i).
+(5) The period for making submissions specified in the notice under subclause (4)(d) must not be less than the period of 21 days after the day on which the notice is first published under subclause (3)(b)(i).

 (6) After the expiry of the period within which submissions may be made, the local government must —